hphelion/docs.hpcloud.com/README.md

 * `make clear` - Cleans up a build.
 * `make update-docs` - Updates the docs to the latest.
 * `make update-tutorials` - Updates the tutorials to the latest.
+* `make deploy-qa` - Deploy to [QA](http://docs.qa.devex.uswest.hpcloud.net/).
+Note, you need credentials that will be asked for when deploying.
+* `make deploy-prod` -  Deploy to [production](http://docs.hpcloud.com/).
+Note, you need credentials that will be asked for when deploying.

 Additionally there are some commands that should rarely be used if at all: